minhpascal/newspipe-mobile/README.md

     $ export ANDROID_HOME=~/.android-sdk-linux/

-You can add this line in your *.bashrc* file.
+You can add this line to your *.bashrc* file.

 ## Installation of PhoneGap and Cordova